 The maximum quantity of trading top-up electricity and trading spill electricity that the member may accept or supply for a half hour in a supply day is the amount notified to the market service provider by the member from time to time in accordance with rules 3.10 to 3.14 (“maximum trading requirement”).

+Note for this rule:

-{Note: The maximum trading requirement is to be specified in terms of energy (kWh) for each of top up and spill, for each half hour period in a day.}
+The maximum trading requirement is to be specified in terms of energy (kWh) for each of top up and spill, for each half hour period in a day.

 3.10